 How customer nurturing can benefit you

-Once in place, a strong nurturing programme goes far beyond monitoring and responding to feedback—B2B marketers can collect data about behaviour including details about the buyer journey before, during, and after purchase.
-With this, you can help to support your company by driving repeat purchases and rekindling once stagnant opportunities.
+Once in place, a strong nurturing program goes far beyond monitoring and responding to feedback—B2B marketers can collect data about behavior including details about the buyer journey before, during, and after purchase.
+With this, you can help support your company by driving repeat purchases and rekindling once stagnant opportunities.
 At the same time, you can increase conversion by creating a more relevant experience for leads and turn existing customers into brand advocates.
-Additionally, an engagement marketing platform can help you to create flexible, adaptive communications at scale by implementing a customer nurturing strategy and programme.
+Additionally, an engagement marketing platform can help you to create flexible, adaptive communications at scale by implementing a customer nurturing strategy and program.

 What’s in the guide?